-How to Declutter Paper and Stop Feeling Overwhelmed By It
+How to Declutter Paper and Keep It Under Control for Good

 Paper clutter is an issue most everyone deals with.
 Even in our digital world we receive so much paper in our homes.
 We all have bills, mail, receipts, important documents, birthday cards, and a variety of other papers that are part of daily life.
 Our world revolves around information in this format, and this is especially true if you have children still at home.